cornell-dti/course-plan/scripts/email/README.md

 ## How It Works

 1. The script loads environment variables and the specified email template.
-2. It chunks the BCC list into groups of 50 recipients to make best use of our 100-email-per-day free tier.
-50 is the max number of recipients allowed in a single Resend API call.
-(For `to` recipients, still confirming this with Resend support for `bcc` recipients.)
+2. It chunks the BCC list into groups of 49 recipients to make best use of our 100-email-per-day free tier.
+(50 is the max number of recipients allowed in a single Resend API call, and this is shared across `to` and `bcc` recipients.)
 3. Emails are sent in batches, with progress updates printed to the console.

 ## Creating Templates